willnet/we-love-kpt/README.md

 # README

-"we love KPT" is a web application for internal use.
+"we love KPT" is a web application which manage KPT for internal use.

 ## License